aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The solution to this problem in Inform 6 (which is an OOP language) was either to add a general rule, which was deemed a little over-the-top for such an ad-hoc circumstance; or to attach this behavior to a specific action: the taking of the apple (therefore: inside the apple fruit's code), which was also deemed inappropriate, because, paraphrasing the author's elegant explanation: some might see this peculiarity (the immaterial grasping hand) as a behavior of the magic ring, and some might see it as a behavior of the box, but certainly none will naturally come to think of it as a behavior of the apple!

 The solution in Inform 7 involves the introduction of a new kind of rule, which specifies the circumstances under which other rules have to be ignored. // cf: machines like us
-In general, specific rules take precedence over more general ones, and the order of declaration of the rules in the source code is irrelevant, because rule-precendence is hanled automatically.
+In general, specific rules take precedence over more general ones, and the order of declaration of the rules in the source code is irrelevant, because rule-precendence is handled automatically.

-This system of "gradation of rules" needs: (1) a working system of types that can recognize and match subtypes to general types; and (2) a mechanism to declare "circumstances" in which different rules apply (or don't apply).
+This system of "gradation of rules" needs: (1) a working system of types that can recognize and match subtypes to general types; and (2) a mechanism to declare "circumstances" in which different rules apply (or don't).

-//  and it can infer the type of a variable from its usage in

-// Inform 7 has a very unusual feature-set compared to mainstream programming languages; besides the most obvious one (that it reads almost like English).

-// that it reads almost like

-// IF is the simulation of environments through

-It was designed to be the successor
+The paper's discussion on semantics briefly touches on the broader issue of Compositionality.
+The problem is a well known one in philosophy and linguistics; Compositionality (expressed simple terms) is the idea that: "the meaning of a complex expression is determined by its structure and the meanings of its constituents".
+This certainly seems to be a property of artificial languages (such as mathematical notation, or most computer languages) but it is disputed whether it is also a property of unconstrained natural language. // https://plato.stanford.edu/entries/compositionality/

+Pronouns are certainly another, related, problem in semantics.
+The issue of "Donkey anaphora", an old issue in logic, is brought up.
+In the sentene: "If the farmer owns a donkey, he beats it" how are we to resolve the pronoun "it"?
+As: a single individual donkey, or rather as any donkey that is owned by the farmer?

+As already mentioned, types ...